lchen1307/ip-rl/index.md

 ## 📥 Assignments <a id="assignments"></a>

-There will be 4–5 assignments:
+There will be a few assignments:

 | HW | Topic | Due |
 |----|-------|-----|